-Also known as park rangers, wildlife troopers, and foresters, these law enforcement officers oversee large natural areas.
+Also known as park rangers, wildlife troopers, and foresters, these workers oversee large natural areas.
 They implement conservation efforts with government agencies and nonprofit organizations.
 Some may also work with schools and tour groups to create education programs.
-Conservation officers need to possess the administrative skills to maintain a department budget and manage employees.

-This broad job title defines professionals who work in supporting roles for environmental and health organizations.
-These include government agencies, hospitals, and community initiatives.
+This broad job title defines professionals who work in supporting roles within environmental and health organizations, including government agencies, hospitals, and community groups.
 Technicians can work as research assistants who help conduct tests and analyze results.
 They may also occupy administrative positions that are responsible for general communication and supply purchases.

 Bachelor's Degree in Sustainability

 Environmental consultants may work for government agencies, private companies, and nonprofit organizations.
-These professionals assess the natural and health consequences of an organization's products and processes.
+These professionals assess how an organization's products and processes affect the environment.
 They also evaluate work conditions by observing and talking to employees.
 Consultants need to effectively gather, analyze, and present data through reports and projects.

-As part of one of the fastest growing environmental sustainability jobs, these engineers tackle waste and pollution problems through technological means.
+As part of one of the fastest-growing environmental sustainability jobs, these engineers tackle waste and pollution problems through technological means.
 They may also work with government organizations to ensure compliance with federal law.
-Environmental engineers must possess advanced technical and research skills that allow them to conduct investigations and provide recommendations.
+Environmental engineers must possess advanced technical and research skills, enabling them to conduct investigations and provide recommendations.

 These analysts work primarily in production and manufacturing fields, observing a company's work practices.
-They then determine if the company's methods align with environmental health and individual safety standards.
+They determine if a company's methods align with environmental health and individual safety standards.
 EHS analysts also develop and help implement green initiatives.
-In addition to knowledge of government regulations, these professionals need to possess strong administrative skills.
+In addition to knowledge related to government regulations, these professionals need to possess strong administrative skills.

-An ecologist's primary responsibilities entail research and surveys of ecosystems.
+An ecologist's primary responsibilities focus on researching and surveying ecosystems.
 They determine behavior and diversity in populations, noting changes caused by human interference.
 Beyond these duties, ecologists can work as educators, environmental impact specialists, and consultants.
 Some professionals work with nonprofit organizations as lobbyists, assisting with the development and legalization of environmental regulations.

-Geoscientists may find employment as researchers and theorists, or they can work in practical capabilities.
-The former entails data collection and analysis into groundwater, magnetic fields, soil composition, and other geological elements.
-The latter sees geoscientists working with companies to identify natural resources, create extraction maps, and plan for possible risks.
+Geoscientists may find employment as researchers and theorists, or they can work in more practical positions.
+Workers in the former roles may collect and analyze data about groundwater, magnetic fields, soil composition, and other geological elements.
+Geoscientists in the latter roles may work with companies to identify natural resources, create extraction maps, and plan for possible risks.

 Master's Degree in Sustainability

 A sustainability director envisions ways to make their company more environmentally friendly and work with their team to actualize goals.
-These can include building sustainable facilities, reducing production waste, and training employees in energy saving methods.
+Responsibilities may include building sustainable facilities, reducing production waste, and training employees about energy saving methods.
 In addition to keen leadership qualities, directors must possess financial skills to maintain budgets.

-Employed by government bodies, consulting firms, and universities, these scientists conduct research on environmental issues.
-These include climate change, ocean pollution, and deforestation.
-Environmental scientists analyze findings and report their findings through clear communication and data visualization skills.
+Employed by government bodies, consulting firms, and universities, these scientists conduct research on environmental issues, such as climate change, ocean pollution, and deforestation.
+Environmental scientists analyze data and report their findings using clear communication and data visualization skills.
 Their research assists the design, implementation, and assessment of conservation regulations.

-Because a biologist's main function lies in the analysis of living organisms, they can access diverse sustainability careers.
-Biologists may work as laboratory scientists, conducting research to help a company reduce waste production and increase energy-saving efforts.
-They can also work as part of field teams, assisting with land surveys and analyzing soil and water composition to help conservation efforts.
+Because a biologist's main function lies in the analysis of living organisms, they can access a variety of sustainability careers.
+Biologists may work as laboratory scientists who conduct research to help a company reduce waste production and increase energy-saving efforts.
+They can also work as part of field teams, assisting with land surveys and analyzing soil and water compositions to help conservation efforts.

 Doctoral Degree in Sustainability